|CODA||(see CODA website)|

 The ESA Atmospheric Toolbox project (BEAT) aims to provide scientists with tools for ingesting, processing, and analyzing atmospheric remote sensing data.

-The project consists of several components, with the main components being CODA, BEAT-II/HARP, and VISAN.
+The project consists of several components, with the main components being CODA, HARP, and VISAN.
 These components are made available by means of several software packages.
 A full overview of the BEAT components and packages can be found below.

-All BEAT packages are provided as Open Source Software, enabling user community participation in further development and quality improvement.
+All packages are provided as Open Source Software, enabling user community participation in further development and quality improvement.

 BEAT consists of the following components: